boonyong6/how-linux-works/README.md

 Subdirectory | Description
 -------------|------------
 /include | Holds **header files** used by the C compiler.
-/local | It’s where administrators can install their own software. **Its structure should look like that of  / and /usr**.
+/local | It's where administrators can install their own software. **Its structure should look like that of  / and /usr**.
 /man | Contains manual pages.
 /share | Contains files that should work on other kinds of Unix machines with no loss of functionality.
 These are usually **auxiliary data files** that programs and libraries read as necessary.